kraken/kraken/README.md

 Selection API:
 (Subset of the graph api?)

+TODO:
+- [ ] can we just store properties directly on the entity? use symbols / getters for the core properties? if we can't do that I think we either stick with the backbone get/set or jquery's attr approach

 ## License

 Was hoping to release this under MIT but pretty sure a couple of the dependencies